endlessm/chromium-browser/tools/gn/docs/reference.md

 ```
   --blame
       Used with any value specified on a config, this will name the config that
       causes that target to get the flag.
-This doesn't currently work for libs
+This doesn't currently work for libs,
-      and lib_dirs because those are inherited and are more complicated to
+      lib_dirs, frameworks and framework_dirs because those are inherited and
-      figure out the blame (patches welcome).
+      are more complicated to figure out the blame (patches welcome).
 ```

 #### **Configs**